erlanggsss/heartDisease-Classification/README.md

 ## Directory Structure
 - `heart.csv`: The dataset used for training and evaluating the model
+- `heart_disease_classification.ipynb`: Source code for the classification model
 - `README.md`: This document

 ## Contribution